KJMcGuire/kjmcguire.com/content/reading/read-2.md

 ---
 Despite minoring in it in college, I have never found human history very interesting.
 I've never been able to fully account for this.
 I think I'm an intelligent person, in possession of a robust, inquisitive mind.
 I ought to be curious about things like the signing of Magna Carta or the causes and consequences of the Spanish-American War, but I'm just not.
 I think it's because I have a hard time resolving one so-called watershed event from the next.
 I struggle to detect any lasting change across decades or even centuries.
 It's too granular.
 It's only when I zoom out to the scale of millennia and beyond, when human history begins to dissolve into anthropology, that things start getting interesting.

 Because while I don't much like human history, I do love natural history.
 It feels like I spend a lot more time thinking about the ancient past or imagining the distant future than I do living in the present.
-I realize this makes me a poor Dharma practitioner, but that's a different discussion.
+I realize this makes me a poor dharma practitioner, but that's a different discussion.

 All this to say I've put fiction aside for now and have begun reading Charles Darwin's *The Descent of Man*.
 I'm only about 100 pages in, but I thought I'd share some thoughts while the enthusiasm is still fresh.